 Any text at the bottom of a key, and below a horizontal line, refers to the combination Command+key like Command+N for New Session.
 Additional combinations are written at the top of the key, like Shift+Command+N for New Catalog.

-The following bullet list shows the different color coded groups and their meaning.
-Please note that besides keys I specifically mention cursor keys, numerical keys and function keys, each grouped in one of the four sections of the keyboard.
+The following bullet list shows the different color-coded groups and their meaning.
+Please note that besides keys I specifically mention cursor keys, numerical keys and function keys, each group in one of the four sections of the keyboard.